Short-Term Programs

 Field Trips

 Oga Peninsula is one of the most beautiful and famous sightseeing spots in northern Japan.
-In the Summer Program 2019, students visited the following places on this trip:
+Students who participated in our previous summer programs visited the following places on this trip:

 Kakunodate is an old castle town located in eastern central Akita prefecture.
 Kakunodate was established in 1620 by Yoshikatsu ASHINA, the ruler of the Kakunodate area.
 This town has been known for its historic samurai mansions since the Edo era and remains popular with tourists from all over the world.
 It has an atmosphere truly appropriate to its nickname of “Little Kyoto.”
 The feel of traditional Japan is preserved in this quaint town.